MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_and_Validate_Permissions.md

 1. Back to the pipeline and you will see the stage **Deploy to WebApp** waiting for approval.
 Select **Review** and **Approve** as you did before for the **Testing WebApp** stage.

-1. Wait for the pipeline to finish amd check that the **Deploy to WebApp** stage was executed successfully.
+1. Wait for the pipeline to finish and check that the **Deploy to WebApp** stage was executed successfully.

    ![Screenshot of the pipeline with the Deploy to WebApp stage to be approved".](media/pipeline-deploy-environment-success.png)